bobbingwide/oik-magnetic-poetry/readme.txt

 First version developed for "My Favourite Block", a lightning talk by Herb Miller.

 == Changelog ==
+= 0.3.0 =
+* Changed: Update to latest wp-scripts #6
+* Changed: Update shared libraries for PHP 8.1 and PHP 8.2 and PHPUnit test #5
+* Changed: Enable Typography #3
+* Tested: With WordPress 6.4-RC2 and WordPress Multisite
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With Gutenberg 16.8.1
+* Tested: With PHPUnit 9.6

 = 0.2.2 =
 * Changed: Internationalized and localized #4
 * Fixed: Support transforms to/from the Verse block #4